Keller Williams Logo

 Keller Williams Realty Logo

-In 2013, the designers changed the style of the acronym: now, the abbreviation of the name of the real estate agency consists of flat and geometric characters connected to each other.
+In 2013, the designers changed the style of the acronym: now, the abbreviation of the real estate agency’s name consists of flat, connected geometric characters.
 The lowercase letters “k” and “w” are colored red and combined at the top.
-Below is the expanded variant of the company name but infused writing – “KELLERWILLIAMS.”
-And for the two words to be different from each other and well readable, the developers colored them in different shades of gray.
+Below is the expanded variant of the company name, infused with writing: “KELLERWILLIAMS.”
+And to make the two words distinct and easy to read, the developers colored them in different shades of gray.

-The Keller Williams visual identity sign has never contained any graphic elements – it uses only text.
-And the inscription consists of two variations: the full and abbreviated name of the brokerage service.
+The Keller Williams visual identity sign has never contained any graphic elements; it uses only text.
+The inscription consists of two variations: the full and abbreviated names of the brokerage service.
 The color scheme is also stable.

-At the same time, the abbreviation “kw” perfectly replaces the icon because it conveys the movement.
+At the same time, the abbreviation “kw” perfectly replaces the icon, as it conveys movement.
 This connected symbol is reminiscent of the red ribbon, which is cut at the grand opening of any object.
-At the same time, the designers intentionally simplified the monogram to show customers the availability of the service, as the previous version was decorated with complex curls.
+At the same time, the designers intentionally simplified the monogram to indicate the service’s availability, since the previous version featured intricate curls.

 Font and Colors